doobyboobap/Connect-Four-Balls-Game-using-Minimax-AL/README.md

 + The side (AI player / Human Player) who allign the balls 1 st **WIN THE GAME** .

+### Version
+0.0.5

+### License
+Copyright © 2022 DEP.
+All rights reserved
+This project is licensed under the MIT License.

 ### ENJOY 😉